Skip to Content

 Closing statement

-It is then designed with a logic of total sustainability, with no technological dependencies or proprietary locks.
+It is therefore designed with a logic of total sustainability, with no technological dependencies or proprietary locks.

 Over the next few years, we will continue to provide remote consulting support for the development and deployment of job-specific libraries.
 Our services also include supporting hours for customizing the Mashamba library and adding additional features.